figuerom16/zjax/Readme.md

 In the above example, presumably the `/books/123` route returns a partial containing only the elements we need.

+### The wildcard `*` element

+If a `*` is used by itself as the response swap element specifier, Zjax will use entire response.
+This is most useful when the response is known to be a partial containing only the element or elements needed for the swap.

+For completeness, `*` can also be used for the target element specifier although it probably isn't all that useful since this effectively just replaces the body element contents.

+Note that response-types and swap-types can not be combined with `*` since this is somewhat nonsensical.
+So something like `*|inner` will throw an error.

 ### Specifying the Swap-Type

 The default swap-type is `outer` which replaces the element in its entirety.
 Alternatively, you may want to replace only the inner content of the element, or maybe insert the response element *after* the target.
 The swap-type can be appended to the target element using the pipe `|` character.
 Note that the swap-type only affects the target element.